red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/working-with-variables-and-expressions.rst

 Flow Member Variables
 ----------------------------------------

-To access a flow instance's member variables you can use a reference or the reserved variable ``$self`` from within the flow itself:
+To access a flow instance's member variables, you can use a reference or the reserved variable ``$self`` from within the flow itself:

 .. code-block:: colang